sudomane/deep-sea/README.md

-# cl-OCR (Command line OCR)
+# C Neural Network

 ## What is this project?

-This project aims to implement a multi-layer perceptron network in the C programming language, for speed and memory efficiency.
-Using this network implementation, the goal of this project is to re-create an OCR capable of recognizing hand-written digits with high accuracy, and low compute time.
+This project implements a multi-layer perceptron neural network architecture in the C programming language.

+The network has been tested as an OCR to recognize hand-written digits from the MNIST dataset.

 The network is matrix based, calculations are performed via matrix operations, allowing for easy implementation of feed forward, backpropagation and gradient descent algorithms.